Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: Abstract

 \section{Abstract}

-Object insertion tasks are prone to failures under pose uncertainties and environmental variations, traditionally requiring manual finetuning or controller retraining.
+Object insertion tasks are prone to failure under pose uncertainty and environmental variation, often requiring manual fine-tuning or controller retraining.
 We present a novel approach for robust and resilient object insertion using a passively compliant soft wrist that enables safe contact absorption through large deformations, without high-frequency control or force sensing.
 Our method structures insertion as compliance-enabled contact formations, sequential contact states that progressively constrain degrees of freedom, and integrates automated failure recovery strategies.
 Our key insight is that wrist compliance permits safe, repeated recovery attempts; hence, we refer to it as compliance-enabled failure recovery.
 We employ a pre-trained vision-language model (VLM) that assesses each skill execution from terminal poses and images, identifies failure modes, and proposes recovery actions by selecting skills and updating goals.
-In simulation, our method achieved an 83\% success rate, recovering from failures induced by randomized conditions—including grasp misalignments up to $5^\circ$, hole-pose errors up to 20\,mm, fivefold increases in friction, and previously unseen square/rectangular pegs—and we further validate the approach on a real robot.
+In simulation, our method achieved an 83\% success rate, recovering from failures induced by randomized conditions, including grasp misalignments up to $5^\circ$, hole-pose errors up to 20\,mm, fivefold increases in friction, and unseen square/rectangular pegs, and we further validated the approach on a real robot.
+Project page is available at \href{https://omron-sinicx.github.io/compliance-enabled-failure-recovery/} {\nolinkurl{https://omron-sinicx.github.io/compliance-enabled-failure-recovery/}}.